ramblingsofadev/docs/configuration.md

 <h1 id="basics">Basics</h1>

 Aphiria comes with an easy way to centrally configure your application logic, eg bootstrappers, routes, console commands, and exception handlers.
 It even lets you centralize the configuration of entire [modules](#modules) of code.

+<h2 id="application-builders-vs-bootstrappers">Application Builders vs Bootstrappers</h2>

+Before we dive too deep, you might be asking yourself "What's the difference between [application builders](#application-builders) and [bootstrappers](bootstrappers.md)?".
+Bootstrappers are where you bind your dependencies to the DI container so that the container can resolve them - that's it.
+Application builders, on the other hand, are where you can configure a [module](#modules) of your domain with shared resources, such as a [router](#configuring-routes) or even [bootstrappers](#configuring-bootstrappers) themselves.
+This is really the heart of Aphiria - your app should be nothing but a collection of modules that are capable of configuring themselves.

 <h1 id="application-builders">Application Builders</h1>